StillVariables/Charter/README.md

 1. NLU for understanding user messages.
 2. Core for holding conversations and deciding what to do next.
 ##### API Modules
 Node.js is an open-source, JavaScript runtime environment that executes JavaScript code.
-It provides web server to eexcute and call the open banking API's.
+It provides web server to execute and call the open banking API's.

 ###  Implementation: